Create, view, modify, and delete access points in the NAS console.

 A General-purpose Network File System (NFS) file system is created.
 For more information, see Create a file system.

-Creation of an access point does not depend on a NAS mount target.
-You can create an access point and use the access point to access NAS data even if no mount target is created or the mount target is disabled.
+Access points do not require a mount target.
+Create and use an access point to access NAS data even if no mount target exists or is disabled.

 Limits